TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 ## Structuring Errors in Haskell

 So far, everything I've talked about is language-agnostic.
 Structured errors make as much sense in Python as they do in Haskell.
-The implementation details, however, vary wildly language-to-language and Haskell has some unique considerations.
+The implementation details, however, vary wildly between language and Haskell has some unique considerations.

 So: how do we structure errors in Haskell?
+Or, at least, how did I structure my errors in Haskell?

 ### An Error Type

 The first step, in classical Haskell style, is to define a type.

 Let's say we're implementing a small configuration language.
 What kind of errors might we encounter?
 Here are a few examples:

   * Parse errors, if a config file has invalid syntax.
   * File I/O errors if a file doesn't exist or we don't have permissions to read it.
-  * Missing fields, if a config doesn't specify mandatory fields.
+  * Missing fields, if a file doesn't specify mandatory fields.
-  * Unknown fields, if a config specifies fields our tool doesn't recognize.
+  * Unknown fields, if a file has unexpected fields.

 As you implement the tool you'll probably find other kinds of errors, but this is a solid starting point.
 We can turn this list directly into an algebraic data type: